Skip to main content

 Progress on our carbon footprint so far

-• We reduced our total emissions by 20% – in line with our target.
+• We've reduced our total emissions by 26% – in line with 2023/24 levels, but behind our target at this stage.

-• We reduced our indirect/scope 2 emissions (using the grid average carbon emissions factor) by 40%.
+• We've reduced our indirect/scope 2 emissions (using the grid average carbon emissions factor) by 33%.

-• We reduced our external/scope 3 emissions by 15%.
+• We've reduced our external/scope 3 emissions by 22%.

 *Emissions calculations follow the GHG (greenhouse gas) Protocol for Corporate Emission Reporting and are verified and certified by Planet Mark for scope 1, 2 and limited scope 3 emissions.